weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ## Configuration

 To use OpenID Connect (OIDC), the **respective environment variables** must be correctly configured in the configuration yaml for Weaviate.
-Additionally, the **OIDC token issuer** must be configured as appropriate.
-Configuring the OIDC token issuer is outside the scope of this document.

 > As of November 2022, we were aware of some differences in Microsoft Azure's OIDC implementation compared to others.
 If you are using Azure and experiencing difficulties, [this external blog post](https://xsreality.medium.com/making-azure-ad-oidc-compliant-5734b70c43ff){:target="_blank"} may be useful.